 - The fishbone diagram helps organize the results of a brainstorming session on causes of the problem.
 It helps you identify the possible causes, discuss the causes and determine the most likely cause.

 - Where have we used a fishbone?

 - Back to company examples again here – e.g., causes for late deliveries to customers, for defective product, customer complaints and downtime

-Now return to the M&M's.
+Now return to the M&M’s.
 The class is going to develop a fishbone diagram on possible causes of variation in the number of M&M’s in a bag.
 Yes, you do not work for Mars – you don’t know the process.
-But this is a chance to have some fun – think of wild reasons why there is variation – maybe even have a prize for the most far out reason.
+But this is a chance to have some fun – think of wild reasons why there is variation – maybe even have a prize for farthest out reason.
 So do the following:

 - Divide the class back up into their teams to do a fishbone on the reasons for varying numbers of M&M’s in a bag.

 - Use a piece of flip chart paper taped to the wall.

 - Use the 4 M’s, a P and an E as the major categories on the fishbone (machines, methods, measurement, materials, people and environment)